 “It is a stellar program and the place to go if you are serious about acting,” wrote one veteran.
 We asked if the survey participants would recommend the program to other veterans.
 “Hell yes,” responded one enthusiastic veteran, “and I have recommended it, and I plan on coming back myself.”
 Another added, “The work itself can be challenging and very rewarding at the same time if the performer puts in the work.”

-Life for Veteran Actors during COVID-19 and Quarantine
+Working as a Veteran Actor during COVID-19 and Quarantine

 What about life during COVID-19 when it comes to acting jobs for veterans?
 How has the current state of affairs affected the lives of these veterans-turned-actors?
 “I’m currently studying and working,” says one veteran.“After graduating I went to many auditions and worked on several short films.
 After the Coronavirus passes, I’ll be looking to taking more classes to continue pursuing my dream as an actor.”